gwathlobal/CotD/src/README.txt

  - You start as an Angel who can easily dispatch lowly Imps.
  - You can bless humans to gain power.
  - You are able to hide you divinity and disguise yourself as a human to lure enemies to you.
- - Your strength is an ability to heal yourself when needed.
+ - Your strength is the ability to heal yourself when needed.
  - To win, kill all demons or ascend beyond Archangel.
 Survival of mankind is not required.

 --------------------